Skin Rehab: The Consultation

 And that was my experience leading up to and during my consultation for my upcoming ‘Skin Rehab’ over the winter.
 I’m really excited to see how great I can get my skin over the next few months with a little professional help after all these years of acne and dehydration.
 Look forward to seeing the before and after photos in the final instalment!

-I’ll be back soon with Part 1, all about my Hydrafacial experience, how it works, what to expect, and whether I recommend it.
+My first foray into the world of professional skin treatments is documented here in Part 1 – all about my Hydrafacial experience; how it works, what to expect, and whether I recommend it.

 See you soon,